Some1private/pumpfunbot/README.md

 # Pump.fun Trading bot using the PumpPortal API

-PumpPortal Trading Bot is an automated trading tool designed for cryptocurrency enthusiasts.
-This bot allows users to create wallets, set up trading parameters, and execute automated buying and selling strategies on the PumpPortal platform.
+Elijah's trading bot is a Windows application for automated trading using the PumpPortal API.

 Download: [release page](https://github.com/Some1private/pumpfunbot/releases).